kscalelabs/rdme-docs/docs/Getting Started/introduction-1.md

 ## Getting Started

-First, import the `pykos` module and create an instance of the KOS client:
+First, import the `pykos` module and create an instance of the KOS client.
+Remember to connect to the robot through the cable or ip:

 ```python
 from pykos import KOS